sidney-eliot/3d-artists-handbook/content/presentation/meta-rig.md

 ## Bone Naming Conventions

 ToDo

 ## Add In

 Also, if the rig is meant for game engines, try to use bones more sparingly.

-For clothing and accesories of the character or things like hair and body physics one
+For clothing and accessories of the character or things like hair and body physics one

 Some examples of things one might require extra bones for, are hair and body physics, extra body parts like more than two arms, a tail, an extra set of ears or clothing parts that require bones.